Antonio Pesenti (economist)

 Antonio Mario Pesenti (5 October 1910 – 14 February 1973) was an Italian economist and politician of the Italian Communist Party.

 Biography

 Early life

 Pesenti studied law in Pavia and later joined the underground anti-fascist movement.
 He moved between London, Vienna, Bern and Paris to attend master's courses in economics where he collaborated with the anti-fascist exiles.

 In Paris he published the pamphlet Antifascismo Nuovo under the pseudonym Italicus with the collaboration of the exiles adhering toGiustizia e Libertà.
-Later joined the Italian Socialist Party and collaborated with its publications.
+Later he joined the Italian Socialist Party and collaborated with its publications.